Smithsoft/js-intro-workshop/_steps/part0/step1-make-a-webpage.markdown

 1. text content, ie the actual words that will be displayed
 2. HTML tags, which tell the browser how the content is supposed to be displayed.

-It's easier to demonstrate than explain, so lets create one.
+Like most programming languages Javascript as a programming environment has a part that shows an interface - just a fancy word for the screen - and another part that handles the logic.

+For web applications we use Javascript for the logic, and html along with style-sheets to make the interface.
+The interface is the buttons, labels and boxes to type into; and the javascript tells the web application what to do when we tap the button or type in the box.

-1. **Create a folder for this workshop.**
+1. **Create an app for this workshop.**

-    Make a folder somewhere on your computer and name it `js-intro-workshop` or whatever makes sense for you.
-This folder can be on your desktop, or in My Documents, or where ever you want.
-Just so long as you know where it is and it is somewhere that makes sense for you.
-This folder is going to hold all the files that we create today.
+    Go to [Glitch.me](http://glitch.me) and hit the *New Project* button.
+Choose *Hello Sqlite* for the type.
+After a short time
+    Glitch has created your project with some placeholder content, including a number of files.

+    We can already view this project in our browser to see what it looks like.
+Note the name that Glitch has generated for your project - it will be two short words joined by a hyphen.
+Mine is called *wax-join* but yours will be some other name.

-2. **Open that folder in Brackets.**
+2. **Open that project in a new browser window.**

-    Open Brackets.
+    Open a new browser.
 Go to  `File` `->` `Open Folder`, browse to the folder that you created and click open.
 You'll see the name of your folder on the left.

 3. **Create a new file called `index.html`**